marywells/dream-abode/README.md

 ### Design

-1. After wireframing I prioritised hitting as many of the original requirements as possible within the 4 hour limit.
+1. After wireframing I focused on hitting as many of the original requirements as possible within the 4 hour limit.
 This meant some functionality was missing (front-end 'update a property'), but back-end handling for this feature was in place.
-2. This approach meant prioritising breadth rather than depth, so testing and styling were in place, but not extensive.
+2. This approach also meant prioritising breadth rather than depth, so testing and styling were in place, but not extensive.
 3. After the 4 hour time limit, I returned to play with styling, add a few more tests and make a rudimentary attempt at responsive design.

 ### Technologies

 - React with Typescript
 - Tailwind: Tailwind is always a breeze to use, it is compact and intuitive, speeding up development whilst retaining a lot of the freedom of vanilla CSS.
-- Express & MongoDB (Mongoose): selected for suitability and familiarity plus ease of use in a short time-frame.
+- Express & MongoDB (Mongoose): selected for suitability and familiarity plus ease of use in a short time frame.

 ### Improvements